kwame-mintah/terraform-azurerm-template/README.md

-# Terraform Azurem Template
+# Terraform Azurerm Template

 The main purpose of this repository is to create a template for [Terraform](https://www.terraform.io/).
-This project will focus on the [Azurem](https://registry.terraform.io/providers/hashicorp/azurerm/3.58.0) provider.
+This project will focus on the [Azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest) provider.

 ## Development